pywr/pywr/docs/source/api/pywr.parameters.rst

 Base Parameter class
 --------------------

-All the `Parameter` subclass in `pywr` are descended from a common base class.
+All the `Parameter` subclasses in `pywr` are descended from a common base class.

 .. autosummary::
    :toctree: generated/